 In many ways, working with an influencer on Pinterest is very different from marketing on other social media channels.
 Thus, any brand contemplating influencer marketing for Pinterest will need to change their mindset on how to go about it.

 In some ways, you could compare it to an image repository.
+Pinterest is referred to as a “visual discovery tool” and they bristle at any mention of it being a social media platform.
 However, unlike most image repositories Pinterest fully encourages image sharing between peoples’ boards.
 A Pinterest user sees an image they like on someone else’s board and they “pin” it on their own board.

 In this sense, Pinterest works in the opposite way to Instagram and Snapchat.
 Rather than you sharing your images in a post at a set time with your followers, as you traditionally do on social media, Pinterest encourages you to place (pin) images on your board and wait for people to see them, like them, and repin them on their own boards.
 Yes, you can notify your followers that you have pinned an image – but the majority of your views will come from search.